-Do you want to configure your WordPress SMTP settings, but you’re not sure where to start?
+Do you want to configure your WordPress SMTP settings for outgoing emails, but you’re not sure where to start?

-It’s definitely worth setting up an email provider to stop your WordPress emails going to spam.
+It’s definitely worth setting up an email provider to add authentication and stop your WordPress emails from going to the spam folder.

 In this guide, we’ll show you how to set up WordPress SMTP by yourself.
-If you’re not confident in doing that, we’ll also explain how to get our team to handle the whole setup for you.
+If you’re not confident in doing that, we’ll also explain how to get our team to handle WordPress email settings for you!

 Where Is the SMTP Setting in WordPress?

-WordPress doesn’t have any SMTP settings by default, so you’ll want to install the WP Mail SMTP plugin.
+By default, WordPress doesn’t have native SMTP settings.
+In order to configure SMTP on your WordPress for emails, you’ll want to install the WP Mail SMTP plugin.

-WP Mail SMTP takes over the default method of sending email in WordPress.
-It re-routes your emails through a professional email service provider which is much more reliable.
+WP Mail SMTP takes over the default method of sending email in WordPress which uses the unreliable PHP mail system.

 When you install WP Mail SMTP, it’s important to complete our Setup Wizard.
 If you don’t, WP Mail SMTP won’t have any effect.